HariharasudhanRajaguru-DS/Portfolio/README.md

 The launch success rate may depend on many factors such as payload mass, orbit type, and so on.
 It may also depend on the location and proximities of a launch site, i.e. the initial position of rocket trajectories.
 Finding an optimal location for building a launch site certainly involves many factors and hopefully we could discover some of the factors by analyzing the existing launch site locations.

-This can be achieved by
+This can be achieved by:
 1) Marking all launch sites on a map;
 2) Marking the success/failed launches for each site on the map;
 3) Calculating the distances between a launch site to its proximities.